aragihdev/aragihdev/README.md

 ## 🌱 About me

-I'm from the Brazil 🇧🇷.
-At the moment, I'm in FATEC college, seeking continuous improvement!
+I'm from Brazil 🇧🇷.
+Studying at FATEC college!
+Seeking continuous improvement...